MON - FRI 8AM - 5PM

 1. Stand with your feet shoulder-width apart, knees slightly bent, and body weight evenly distributed.

-2. Hold the rear handle with your right hand and the front handle with your left hand (reverse for left-handed users).
+2. Hold the chainsaw with both hands.
+No exceptions.
+Hold the rear handle with your right hand and the front handle with your left hand (reverse for left-handed users).

 4. Position your body to the chainsaw's left, so you're not directly behind it, reducing the risk of injury from kickback.